-What is Foreclosure?
+What Is Home Foreclosure?

 Lenders don’t want to have to deal with a foreclosure and will often try to seek other options before taking this route.
 This is because foreclosure takes a long time to complete and is often a tedious task.